nateliu/hexo-blog/source/_posts/npm-with-layout.md

 ::-webkit-scrollbar-track {background-color: #ddd;}
 ```

-issue 5, focus the previous select menu if user refresh page.
+-Issue 5, focus the previous select menu if user refresh page.
 Menu component have SelectedKeys and defaultOpenKeys, we can set those two field to fix our issue.
-In Ant library, most of time, if field called defaultXXXX, that meant it is uncontrolled field, otherwise it will be useState for controlling.
+In Ant library, most of time, if field called defaultXXXX, that meant it is uncontrolled field, otherwise it use useState for controlling.
 ```javascript
     const location = useLocation();